 EE 261.
 Semiconductor Materials/Device.
 3 Credits.

 Energy band theory, effective mass, band structure and electronic properties of semiconductors.
 Transport of electrons and holes in bulk materials and across interfaces.
 MOSFETs, BJTs, pn junctions, and Schottky barriers.
-Prerequisite: EE 120 or Graduate Student standing.
+Prerequisite: EE 163.

 EE 272.
 Information Theory.
 3 Credits.

 Introduction to probability concepts of information theory; entropy of probability models; theoretical derivations of channel capacity; coding methods and theorems, sampling theorems.
-Prerequisite: Graduate student standing or STAT 151.
+Prerequisite: STAT 143, STAT 151, or STAT 153.

 EE 275.
 Digital Signal Processing.
 3 Credits.